85th Academy Awards: "We Saw Your Boobs" controversy

 During the opening monologue, MacFarlane is told by James T. Kirk (William Shatner) (Captain Kirk set in the next day) about how he was going to ruin the telecast, Captain Kirk then shows him a music video where MacFarlane sings We Saw Your Boobs.
 Its lyrics lists out movies that featured scenes of actresses' disrobing.

 The song has mixed reviews.
 On the positive side, The Guardian reported, "MacFarlane was employed partly to puncture the event's pomposity, which he did by lightheartedly pointing out that some of the world's most self-important people regularly get their kit off for money".
-SheKnows wonders if the live reaction of some of the actresses were indeed acting as the "pre-recorded spoof apparently looked real enough for social media to worry about it".
-On the negative side, actress Jane Fonda stated, "if they want to stoop to that, why not list all the penises we’ve seen?
+SheKnows wondered if the live reaction of some of the actresses were indeed acting as the "pre-recorded spoof apparently looked real enough for social media to worry about it".
+On the negative side, actress Jane Fonda stated, "if they want to stoop to that, why not list all the penises we've seen?
 Better yet, remember that this is a telecast seen around the world watched by families with their children and to many this is neither appropriate or funny."
 California assemblywoman Bonnie Lowenthal and state senator Hannah-Beth Jackson expressed their disappointment at MacFarlane, ABC, and AMPAS in a press release reading, "there was a disturbing theme about violence against women being acceptable and funny.
 From topical jabs about domestic violence to singing about 'boobs' during a film's rape scene, Seth MacFarlane crossed the line from humor to misogyny."
 Amy Davidson of The New Yorker interpreted the song as hostile to women.

 In a press release statement, the Academy defended MacFarlane for expressing his artistic freedom, "If the Oscars are about anything, they're about creative freedom.
 We think the show's producers Craig Zadan and Neil Meron, and host Seth MacFarlane did a great job and we hope our worldwide audience found the show entertaining."